plan44/messagetorch/README.md

 I would very much like to give him credit for this awesome idea - if I only knew his name.
 I tried to find out afterwards but without success so far (hints welcome, if anyone saw it too and knows who is the creator, please let me know).

 Anyway, back at home I ordered some WS2812 led strips ([4m ones with 240 chips each](http://www.aliexpress.com/item/4M-240-chips-5050-RGB-SMD-60-Pixels-M-WS2811-IC-WS2812B-WS2812-Digital-Strip-2812/1587858490.html)).
-And nearly the same day the strips were delivered, the Kickstarter reward from the awesome [spark.io "spark core" project](https://www.spark.io) also arrived.
+And nearly the same day the strips were delivered, the Kickstarter reward from the awesome [spark.io "spark core" (now: particle.io) project](https://particle.io) also arrived.

 So the formula was: Idea from Blinkenlights@30c3 + spark.core + WS2812 strip -> do something with that!